Archie619/TutorFinder/backend/README.md

 - Server IP will go in odbc.ini
 - Make OS environ variables out of UID (call it TF_UID) and PWD (call it TF_PWD) for security sake

+## Useful Commands

+# Windows specific
+Activate venv:
+In /scripts
+  - Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
+    - .\activate

+uvicorn backend.api_init:app --reload

+curl -X POST -H "Content-Type: application/json" -d "{\"username\":\"Luka\",\"password\":\"Doncic\"}" http://localhost:8000/login

+To set Environment Variables to values with new lines, use powershell (@" "@) You must then restart your CMD windows for the changes to take effect